 - Drinking alcohol over a long period of time can damage the heart, liver, stomach and brain.

 - Some people can become agressive and there is an increased risk of being involved in fights and trouble with the police.

 - Feelings of regret and worry are common the day after drinking.

 What you can do to keep safe

-- Dont drink on an empty stomach, this can make you very drunk very quickly.
+- Don't drink on an empty stomach, this can cause damage to your stomach, and it can also make you feel very drunk very quickly.
 Always make sure you eat something before you drink alcohol.

 - Avoid mixing different types of drink.

 - Never drink alcohol on your own, in case something goes wrong and you need help.